coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

   </div>
 </figure>

-* Goto Breakpoint Navigator `cmd+7`
-* Click the Add (+) button in the lower left corner
-* Select Add Symbolic Breakpoint from the option
-* Where it says Symbol just type in `UIViewAlertForUnsatisfiableConstraints`

 After adding this break point you can use few method to get the description about a view.
 As, I said identifying correct view is the biggest hurdle.